discordjs/guide/guide/popular-topics/permissions.md

 ## Channel overwrites

-Permission overwrites control the abilities of members for this specific channel or a set of channels if applied to a category with synchronized child channels.
+Permission overwrites control members' abilities for this specific channel or a set of channels if applied to a category with synchronized child channels.

 As you have likely already seen in your desktop client, channel overwrites have three states: